antonio-leonardo/DesafioQaEngineerWex/README.md

 This folder contains the Test Automation project, with model abstraction with Service concept (at Class Library assembly) and "Unit Test Project" using SpecFlow Gherkin configuration and Tester class to validate results.

+At this session was added new Test case based on "www.wexinc.com" navigation test case at 2020 January 15th.
 ```